muhammedfazall/go-ecommerce/README.md

 - **Auto-migration on startup** — `database.Migrate()` keeps the schema in sync
 - **Seed admin** — `SeedAdmin()` creates a default `superadmin` user on first run
 - **Dual API surface** — JSON REST APIs for users/frontend + server-rendered HTML for admin panel
+- **Redis as active infrastructure** — used for refresh token storage, OTP TTL, and access token blacklisting
+- **Two-phase registration** — users register with `pending` status, then verify email via OTP to activate

 ---